Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 Based on the IPCC definitions, Carbon Neutrality and Net Zero can be achieved through two key levers: investment in carbon removal such as tree-planting and carbon capture technology; and reductions in absolute GHG emissions.
 The key question is: what mix of reduction and offsetting should be targeted?
 That's where the role of the SBTi becomes key.

-The Science Based Targets Initiative is a United Nations backed body that sets guidance on the rate at which businesses should reduce and remove GHGs.
-Its aim is to encourage a standardised approach to Net Zero, tackling the issue of emissions reduction vs. offsetting, that will achieve the goal of limiting global average temperature increases to 1.5°C above pre-industrial levels as recommended by IPCC.
+The Science Based Targets Initiative is a United Nations-backed body that sets guidance on the rate at which businesses should reduce and remove GHGs.
+Its aim is to encourage a standardised approach to Net Zero – tackling the issue of emissions reduction vs. offsetting – that will achieve the goal of limiting global average temperature increases to 1.5°C above pre-industrial levels, as recommended by the IPCC.
 The SBTi is viewed as a gold standard Net Zero framework, and companies from H&M to Sainsbury's have set targets with the SBTi.

-Net Zero focusses on long-term abatement.
+Net Zero focuses on long-term abatement.
 Carbon Neutrality means offsetting today.

-It's possible to become Carbon Neutral as soon as you’ve measured the carbon footprint of your business.
+It's possible to become Carbon Neutral relatively quickly once you’ve measured the carbon footprint of your business.
 The next step is to invest in climate action projects that offset the amount of carbon emitted.
-You might also become Carbon Negative or Climate Positive – interchangeable terms – by offsetting more CO2 than you emit.

 Carbon Neutrality accepts all types of offset; Net Zero accepts removal offsets only